 3. Husband and wife are living separately by mutual consent.

-Under this section, the claimant person is entitled for interim maintenance and expenses of proceedings.
+Under this section, the claimant person is entitled to interim maintenance and expenses of proceedings.

 Important Cases Related to Maintenance of Parents, Wife, and Children

 In the cases below, the courts provided some revolutionary judgments related to maintenance and support for parents, wife, and children.

 In this case, the Hon’ble Supreme Court held that provisions of this chapter apply whatever may be the personal law by which the parties are governed.

 Mohd.
 Ahmad Khan vs Shah Bano Begum, 1985

 In this case, the Hon’ble Supreme Court held that section 125 of CrPC is secular in nature, which means it applies to all irrespective of their religion.

 After this revolutionary judgement of the Supreme Court, which was truly intended to protect the interest of Muslim women; the Muslim community opposed this judgement.